 Brands are pouring money into the black hole of digital marketing and expecting big things.
-What’s more, growing shares report that their companies are making digital marketing and customer engagement a high strategic priority.
-Nevertheless, there is more work to do: most executives estimate that at best, their companies are one-quarter of the way toward realizing the end-state vision for their digital programs.
+Moreover, growing shares report that their companies are making digital marketing and customer engagement a high strategic priority.
+Nevertheless, there is more work to do: most executives estimate that, at best, their companies are one-quarter of the way toward realizing the end-state vision for their digital programs.

-While this sounds great I would ask “what about other brand touch points?”.
+While this sounds great, I would ask, “what about other brand touchpoints?”.
 Having a great Facebook page means little if you’re not listening and responding to visitor posts in Internet time.
-Despite the host of technical challenges in implementing digital, respondents of a McKinsey survey say the success (or failure) of digital programs ultimately relies on organization and leadership, rather than technology considerations.
-However I would add something else: the ability to think about what analytics and data actually mean for your brand and organization.
+Despite the host of technical challenges in implementing digital, respondents of a McKinsey survey say the success (or failure) of digital programs ultimately relies on organization and leadership rather than technical considerations.
+However,r I would add something else: the ability to think about what analytics and data mean for your brand and organization.

-What exactly does it mean if you have 100,000 people who like your Facebook page but your product is hard to find at retail?
-Does it really matter that you’re getting a lot of people to follow you on Instagram if your profit margins are eroding?
+What exactly does it mean if you have 100,000 people who like your Facebook page, but your product is hard to find at retail?
+Does it matter that you’re getting many people to follow you on Instagram if your profit margins are eroding?

-I’m sick of hearing about social media because there is too much focus on social media and not enough focus on basic customer retention and good people focused marketing.
-When brands let people down in person they have lost a customer that is very expensive to get back.
-Focus more on the in person brand experience and less on creating a great social media page and you’ll succeed.
+I’m sick of hearing about social media because there is too much focus and not enough emphasis on essential customer retention and good people-focused marketing.
+When brands let people down in person,n they lose a customer that is very expensive to get back.
+Focus more on the in-person brand experience and less on creating a great social media page, and you’ll succeed.